macrozone/henri/app/client/engine.coffee.md

 			@_compiledExpression = []
 			cursor.forEach (aFunction) =>
 				type = @types[aFunction.variable]

-				if type?
+				expr = aFunction?.expression

-					expr = aFunction.expression
+				if type? and expr?

 we have every object in an array.
 The current object is always index i.
 We therefore change the expressions slightly and add an index [i] to them